Overview on the theory of double flag varieties for symmetric pairs

 In this paper, we summarize important properties, classification results and tables in the theory of double flag varieties from various resources, and explain general theory of Steinberg maps.
 We try to keep the description understandable not only for experts but also for readers from different fields.
 In the course of making summary, we have obtained many of entirely new results or improvements on existent theorems.
 These new results, which advance our understanding of the theory, are in Parts~\ref{part:finite.type.DFV}--\ref{part:Orbit.Embedding}.

 Let us explain the content of the paper.

 In Part~\ref{part:DFV.symmetric.pairs}, we introduce basics on double/triple flag varieties.
-We begin with the well known theory of flag varieties and Bruhat decompositions. {We are interested in double or triple flag varieties with the action of $ G $ or $ K $ acts.
-If $ X $ is a smooth $ G $-variety, then the action of $ G $ induces a Hamiltonian action on the cotangent bundle $ T^*X $ and it provides a moment map.
+We begin with the well known theory of flag varieties and Bruhat decompositions. {We are interested in double or triple flag varieties with the action of $ G $ or $ K $.} If $ X $ is a smooth $ G $-variety, then the action of $ G $ induces a Hamiltonian action on the cotangent bundle $ T^*X $ and it provides a moment map.
 We introduce the \emph{conormal variety} as the null fiber of the moment map, and describe the irreducible decomposition of the conormal variety using conormal bundles of orbits, if there exist only finitely many orbits. {In this respect, the finiteness of orbits plays a central role.
 We summarize various results related to orbit structures in double/triple flag varieties as well as the classical results on (a single) flag varieties.}

 In Part~\ref{part:finite.type.DFV}, we discuss finiteness of orbits on double flag varieties, which is crucial in the Steinberg theory developed below.
 If there are only finitely many $ K $-orbits on $ \dblFV = K/Q \times G/P $, $ \dblFV $ is called of \emph{finite type}.
 Since $ \dblFV /K \simeq Q \backslash G/P $, it is equivalent to having finitely many $ Q $ orbits on $ G/P $.